Solar Passive Greenhouse

 - We have about 125 sq ft of roof area, which collects about 1 55 gallon drum of rain water for a little less than 1" of rain.

-- We have an exterior rain barrel, collecting water from the roof, which is connected to four water
+- We have an exterior rain barrel, collecting water from the roof, which is connected to five water

 barrels inside with an interior valve to shut off the exterior barrel, and an exterior quick release so that the